nmcguinness/L8---OOP---Module-Content/README.md

 - Use your IDE’s Markdown preview for `notes.md` and Mermaid diagrams, or view on GitHub.
 - Build and run small Java files directly in your IDE while working through exercises.

-> Tip: Keep a “bug diary”.
-For each bug you hit, note the cause and the fix.
+> :bulb: **Keep a “bug diary”.** For each bug you hit, note the cause and the fix.
 Patterns will emerge, and you’ll get faster.

 ---